Do you like to enjoy happy travel?

 Why not bring home a new dish or recipe from your travels and enjoy those holiday flavours at home?

-Cooking new dishes for friends and family is certainly more interesting than sharing holiday photos!
+Cooking new dishes for friends and family is certainly more interesting than sharing holiday photos so this is also one of my families favourite happy travel hacks!

 If you travel regularly you know that holiday souvenirs can quickly lose their charm and if you have seen one fridge magnet you have seen them all (sorry fridge magnet collectors!)